Peanut vs Walnut - Health impact and Nutrition Comparison

 Walnuts are richer in healthy fats, containing large amounts of polyunsaturated fatty acids.
 Replacement of saturated fatty acids with polyunsaturated fatty acids has been associated with reduced cardiovascular disease risk (1).

 On the other hand, peanuts contain larger amounts of monounsaturated fatty acids.
-Either of them has the same low amount of saturated fatty acids.
+Both of them have the same low amount of saturated fatty acids.

 Walnuts and peanuts contain nearly the same amount of carbohydrates.
 Yet, peanuts are richer in dietary fiber.